 Hard Work Leads to Recovery

-So, if you want to regain movement after stroke paralysis, you need to move your affected muscles through passive rehab exercises repetitively.
+If you want to regain movement after stroke paralysis, you need to move your affected muscles through passive rehab exercises repetitively.

 The more repetitions you perform, the more your brain will start to rewire itself and reconnect mind to muscle.